Restrictions on endomorphism rings of jacobians and their minimal fields of definition: Introduction

 Zarhin has extensively studied restrictions placed on the endomorphism ring of $J_f$, when the Galois group $\Gal(f)=\Gal(K(f)/K)$ is insoluble and large with respect to $g$, the dimension of $J_f$ \cite{Zar00} \cite{Zar_modreps} \cite{Zarhin_clifford}.
 As part of an algorithm to compute the endomorphism algebra of a genus 2 Jacobian, Lombardo proves that if $f$ is irreducible and has degree 5, then $J_f$ is absolutely simple \cite[Proposition 4.7]{Lom}.

-Inspired by the results of Lombardo and Zarhin, we investigate restrictions placed on the endomorphism algebra of $J_f$ when $\Gal(f)$ is soluble and contains an element of ``large'' prime order.
+Inspired by the results of Lombardo and Zarhin, we investigate restrictions placed on the endomorphism algebra of $J_f$ when $\Gal(f)$ merely contains an element of ``large'' prime order.
 Most of our results in fact hold for more general abelian varieties, but for the sake of exposition we state them in this section for odd degree hyperelliptic Jacobians.